boldbi/bold-bi-docs/docs/working-with-dashboards/dashboards-templates.md

     ![Authentication Window](/static/assets/working-with-dashboards/images/jira-authentication-window.png)

 3. Once the authentication is successful, the dashboard will be prepared based on your data over the template.
-Now click the link with dashboard name to visualize the published dashboard!
+Click the link with the dashboard name to visualize the published dashboard!

     ![Click Dashboard Link](/static/assets/working-with-dashboards/images/new-dashboard-link.png)

-    Now, the newly created dashboard will be displayed.
+    The newly created dashboard will now be displayed.

     ![View New Dashboard](/static/assets/working-with-dashboards/images/new-dashboard.png)

-You can also have a quick view of the dashboard using the option `Load with sample data`.
-After having a look with this sample data, you can connect with your actual account.
+You can also have a quick view of the dashboard using the `Load with sample data` option.
+After reviewing this sample data, you can connect with your actual account.

 ![Load with Sample Data](/static/assets/working-with-dashboards/images/load-sample-data.png)

-The following are the different templates we have,
+The different templates we offer include:

 ## Azure DevOps Dashboard

-Check out <a href="https://www.boldbi.com/blog/monitoring-azure-devops-project-performance" target="_blank">this</a> article to learn how to analyze task details in the sprint and to track sprint velocity, bug status and its severity, task priority and status of a task.
+Check out <a href="https://www.boldbi.com/blog/monitoring-azure-devops-project-performance" target="_blank">this</a> article to learn how to analyze task details in the sprint and track sprint velocity, bug status and severity, task priority, and task status.

 ![Azure DeveOps Dashboard](/static/assets/working-with-dashboards/images/azure-devops-dashboard.png)

 ## FreshBooks Dashboard

 Look at <a href="https://www.boldbi.com/blog/key-metrics-for-your-business-growth-with-freshbooks" target="_blank">this</a>
- blog post to know how to view of your business finances that helps to analyze your revenue and expenses, customer growth, and payment status.
+ blog post to learn how to view your business finances in a way that helps analyze your revenue and expenses, customer growth, and payment status.

 ![FreshBooks Dashboard](/static/assets/working-with-dashboards/images/freshbooks-dashboard.png)